juliema/aTRAM/README.md

 You will need to have Python3 installed, as well as pip, a package manager for python.
 Beyond these, it is easiest to handle aTRAM 2 dependencies by setting up a virtual environment, which is a contained workspace with internally installed python libraries.
 Run the following code in what you intend to be your working directory:

-Install the lastest development from source:
+Install the latest development from source:
 ```
 $ python -m venv .venv
 $ source .venv/bin/activate